Mozmani/user-services/README.md

 A simple microservice to handle users, user roles, and permissions. **(A work in progress)**

+## Quick Run:
+#### run `./gradlew runLocal`
+This works if you are using a bash / zsh terminal, and your user is configured to use docker commands.
+This will perform everything needed and you can skip the first run instructions.

 ## First Local Launch Instructions:
 1) In order to run this application we must first build the application.